-During 2013 the CLC intervened into several practices.
-Two of the interventions have resulted in significant claims which could result in a payment from the Compensation Fund.
-The estimated claims arising from the interventions are £1,089,924 and £3,003,905 respectively.
+As a result of two past interventions the CLC has made provision for probable claims against the Compensation Fund.
+The estimated claims arising from the interventions are £1,351,952 and £3,364,374 respectively.
 On the basis that the Compensation Fund insurance policy will settle these claims a provision was made in 2017 for the excesses, amounts in excess of the maximum claim payable and interest that is likely to be payable by the CLC.
-The estimate of the amount payable by the CLC is £1,864,374 (2020: £1,864,374).
+The estimate of the amount payable by the CLC remains at £1,864,374 (2021: £1,864,374).